The Pied Piper of Hamelin (1957 film): Soundtrack

-Production history
+Production

 The film was one of several 1950s telecasts of musical fantasy specials for children.
 This trend started after the great success of the first two live telecasts (in 1955 and 1956) of Peter Pan, which had gained the largest audience for a televised special to date.

 In late 1955, Hallmark Hall of Fame presented a live telecast of the 1932 stage adaptation of Alice in Wonderland.
 This was followed in 1956 by the first telecast of MGM's 1939 film The Wizard of Oz (starring Judy Garland), and the first, live version of Rodgers and Hammerstein's only musical for television, Cinderella (1957), starring Julie Andrews.
-Both The Wizard of Oz and Cinderella also drew large audiences on television.
-Only a month before the telecast of The Pied Piper of Hamelin, NBC presented a live live-action musical adaptation of Pinocchio starring Mickey Rooney.
+Both Oz and Cinderella also drew large audiences.
+Only a month prior to the telecast of The Pied Piper of Hamelin, NBC presented a live live-action musical adaptation of Pinocchio starring Mickey Rooney.

 In 1958, a live musical version of Hansel and Gretel, with Barbara Cook and Red Buttons, was televised.
 Both Pinocchio and Hansel and Gretel boasted scores by Alec Wilder.
 Cole Porter would follow in 1958 with Aladdin, starring Sal Mineo and Basil Rathbone, and that same year, ABC, with the help of Serge Prokofiev and Ogden Nash, combined the elements of musical comedy, marionettes and classical music in a successful special entitled Art Carney Meets Peter and the Wolf.

 Home media

-Rarely telecast now, The Pied Piper of Hamelin is available on DVD and through online streaming services, but there has never been a restored version of the film.
+Rarely telecast now, The Pied Piper of Hamelin is available on DVD and through online streaming services, but there has never been a restoration.
 The DVD was reissued in 2004 by Digiview Productions.
-The film is now in the public domain.
+It is now in the public domain.

+Legacy

+Johnson's performance remained so fondly remembered that he played a Piper-like criminal called The Minstrel who also spoke in rhyme on the 1966 TV series Batman.
+During the same year Johnson's television version of the Piper was released to theaters.